 If you are looking for the perfect internship for the summer, you will want to avoid making these six deadly mistakes.
 Internships are far more in demand than in past years and students have to face some pretty stiff competition when seeking a summer internship.
-By reviewing the following mistakes when applying for an internship, you can greatly increase your chances of getting called by the company for an interview.
+By reviewing and avoiding the following mistakes when applying for an internship, you can greatly increase your chances of getting called by the company for an interview.

-Waiting Too Long To Apply
+Waiting Too Long to Apply

 If you haven’t already started your internship search, what are you waiting for?
-High school students, college students, and recent grads are all constantly looking and applying for internships so get started today.
+High school students, college students, and recent grads are all constantly looking and applying for internships, so get started today.
 If you are applying for fall internships, start sending in materials around June or July.
 If you are applying for a spring internship, you should be looking in October or November.

 And if you want a summer internship, you should start looking in October of the year prior (just to make sure the company you are interested in doesn’t have super early deadlines).
 The bigger companies often have very early summer deadlines.
 Mid-sized companies usually have either February, March, or April deadlines.
 And there’s always a bunch of companies that forget to post their summer listing and end up doing their internship hiring in May or June.